Maximilian-Winter/mingus/docs/SEMANTIC_ANALYSIS.md

 **Match Arms:**

 Each match arm gets its own `BlockScope`. `IdentifierPattern` nodes create `Local` variables in the arm scope (for binding patterns like `x` in `match val { x => ... }`).

+**MoveExpression:**

+`visit(MoveExpression&)` must be implemented in Pass 1 to call `setScope()` on the node and then visit the operand.
+Without this, the inner `IdentifierExpression` has a null `astScopeNode`, causing later passes (identifier resolution, capture analysis) to fail.

+**Function Overloads:**

+When multiple functions share the same name in a scope, Pass 1 tracks them via a parallel `functionOverloads_` map.
+Each scope maintains a list of `FunctionSymbol` entries keyed by function name.
+When a new function is defined with a name that already exists in the current scope, it is added to the overload list rather than producing a redefinition error.
+Overload resolution is deferred to Pass 3.

+**Typedef Declarations:**

+`visit(TypedefDeclaration&)` creates a type alias that resolves to the underlying type.
+The alias name is registered in the type registry via `symbolTable_.registerType()`, so subsequent type resolution in Passes 2 and 3 transparently resolves the alias to its target type.

+**Do-While Statements:**

+`visit(DoWhileStatement&)` scopes the body like a regular `while` statement -- it pushes a `BlockScope` for the body and visits the condition and body within it.

 ### Auto-Generated Constructors and Destructors